We are professional music teachers who love playing and teaching music. If you are interested in our bio please click here.

 What instruments do you teach?

-We teach piano, voice, keyboard, guitar (electric and acoustic), bass guitar and drums.
+We teach piano, voice, keyboard, guitar (electric and acoustic), bass guitar, drums and ukulele.
 We also give theory and harmony lessons.

 What teaching qualifications do you have?

 We both hold bachelors degrees in Music Education from the University of Western Ontario.
 Please click here to read our full bio.
 Also check out the benefits of studying with a Registered Music Teacher :).

 We charge $18 per half an hour lesson, $36 per one hour lesson.
 We recommend starting with half an hour lesson once a week for a beginner.
 As students advance on their instrument or want to learn more than one instrument an hour lessons are encouraged.

 Tuition is charged on "per term" basis, based on a number of weeks/lessons in a given term.
 Fall term is September to December and Winter/Spring Term is January to May.
 We encourage students to pay in full for each term.
 However, if a family finds it financially hard to pay in one lump sum, we accept post-dated checks dated for the first of the month (I.e. Fall term is 4 months, so there will be four equal payment post-dated checks: September, October, November, December).